 Show don’t tell, but this does not mean that you should shy away from the description.
 “Show don’t tell” refers to the way your characters should interact.
 Scenes cannot happen in a vacuum.
 Your narrative must develop the scene.
 Don’t simply say, “the restaurant was loud”, rather describe the conversation at the bar, the waiter dropping the tray, the phone ringing off the hook at the host stand.
 If you show something well enough, there is no reason to tell the reader.

-- Dialogue requires that people interact with each other verbally and non-verbally.
+- people interact with each other verbally and non-verbally

 Dialogue in a novel is polished speech that serves certain functions…it shows relationship, moves the story along, creates scenes, etc. None of your characters should ever lecture or pontificate.
 Dialogue should always have at least two people interacting verbally and non-verbally.
 The words a character chooses says a lot about the character’s background, personality, and status.
 Again, words should be theirs, not yours.
 Dialogue words must also fit the situation.
 Someone will speak differently given a different situation.

-People don’t necessarily say what they mean or mean what they say.
+People don’t say what they mean or mean what they say.
 There is often a subtext.
 Do the characters have a relationship?
 Trust each other?
 Hate each other?
 Have a secret crush?
-This all can come through in the subtext of the dialogue.
+This all can come through in the dialogue’s subtext.

 9. Anything goes!
 But just because you say doesn’t make it so.